It’s tempting to mope and sulk about how the mocks went. However, some might be thinking: “how do I learn from my mocks?”

 Hopefully, you have already gotten or will soon receive your mock grades and the exam papers with the teacher’s feedback.
 If your teacher only gave you your grade, you should also ask them for the papers.

 Put one of the papers in front of you (maybe not the one that went the worst to preserve your self-esteem) and get ready to perform the autopsy.
 Identify the cause of death; what was the primary reason the paper did not get a higher grade than it did?
+What mistakes did you make within your preparation or your exam itself?

 Write out the top five things you should have done differently in the exam.
 If you want to be more thorough, increase the sample size and dig out some past papers from the same subject you did last year.
 Are there any recurring patterns in what you are doing wrong?
 Or is it simply a matter of revising the syllabus more?
 Try to locate where exactly in the syllabus you should be directing your attention.
 Use this information to be deliberate in your future revision.